-Freon is the most common type of coolant compound found in air conditioning systems.
-It is a liquid found in evaporator coils, which houses the main chemical reaction responsible for creating cold air.
-When hot outside air is pulled into the compressor, it passes through these coils.
-The freon absorbs this heat by becoming a gas, leaving only cool air behind.
-After, a compressor is used to return the gaseous freon back into a liquid.
+Freon was the most common type of coolant compound found in air conditioning systems.
+The R410-A works the same way that Freon did.
+It is a liquid in evaporator coils that absorbs heat by becoming a gas, leaving only cool air behind.
+Afterward, a compressor is used to return the gaseous R410-A back into a liquid.

 A split A/C works the same way that a normal integrated central A/C system would work.
 The difference comes with the separated structure, which is divided into an indoor and outdoor structure.
 The outdoor structure contains the compressor, condenser coil, and expansion coils, while the interior structure features a fan and air filter to blow the cool air into the unit.
 In summary, the split A/C still uses the same chemical displacement reaction, but it distributes the cool air differently.